Ngovkimyou/Ngovkimyou/README.md

 ### 🥸 Get to Know Me?
 - Coffee and tea is my paradise
-- My side quest: I like learning traditional culture and music, geography, discover the unknown, question the possibility, observe human's behavior and critical thoughts
+- My side quests: I like learning traditional culture and music, geography, discover the unknown, question the possibility, observe human's behavior and critical thoughts
 - A little fun fact - whenever my favorite game releases a new version I become a lazy man, taking a day off to enjoy the storytelling.

 ---